Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: RELATED WORK

 \subsection{PointGoal Navigation}

-PointGoal Navigation (PointNav), as formally defined in \cite{anderson2018evaluation}, is a task in which the robot must navigate from a start position to a goal coordinate in the environment.
-This is a challenging task to perform in the presence of obstacles, especially when the agent only has access to an egocentric camera and an egomotion sensor.
-This is the task setting used in several recent works that leverage deep reinforcement learning and photorealistic simulators~\cite{savva2017minos, habitat19iccv, xiazamirhe2018gibsonenv, xia2020interactive} to train agents to complete the task of PointNav successfully.
-Wijmans et al.~\cite{wijmans2019dd} train a near-perfect PointGoal agent using only egocentric vision and an egomotion sensor via Decentralized Distributed Proximal Policy Optimization (DD-PPO).
-Other works~\cite{habitat19iccv, ye2020auxiliary} also show that PointGoal Navigation could be solved via end-to-end training.
-However, these works use large amounts of training scenes, and do not study the effects of data augmentation on navigation performance; in this work, we focus on how our data augmentation technique can improve performance in scenarios in which only a small amount of scenes are available.
+PointGoal Navigation (PointNav), as formally defined by Anderson et al. in \cite{anderson2018evaluation}, is a task in which the robot must navigate from a start position to a goal coordinate in the environment.
+This is a challenging task to perform in a novel scene containing obstacles, especially when the agent only has access to an egocentric camera and an egomotion sensor.
+Despite these constraints, Wijmans et al.~\cite{wijmans2019dd} proved that a near-perfect ($>$97\% success) PointNav agent could be trained in simulation with deep reinforcement learning.
+However, this work leveraged a large amount of training scenes; in this work, we focus on how augmentation methods can improve performance in scenarios in which only a small amount of scenes are available, and show that training an agent to reach the same levels of success in such scenarios is not yet solved.

-In this work, we utilize the DD-PPO framework to train our agents and the Habitat platform as our training simulator.
-We train a vision-based policy using egocentric depth vision and an egomotion sensor.